Gilgamech/CrudRest/README.md

     5. notes:
     6. Data:

 The Action can hold numerous URIs.
+Currently only Round Robin load balancing is available, but weighed and other types are planned.
 For traditional load balancing, these would be internal locations, such as https://server1/ and https://server2/.
 External URIs with very different pages are being used here mostly for demonstration.

 ## In-memory source